-Dear Mr. Electrician: How do I replace a GFCI electrical receptacle outlet?
+Dear Mr. Electrician: How do I replace a GFCI electrical receptacle?
 I push the “Test” button on my bathroom GFCI (Ground fault circuit interrupter) receptacle occasionally, but nothing seems to happen.
 How do I know if the GFCI receptacle is working properly?

 Answer: By pushing the “Test” button a simulated ground fault of approximately 5 milliamperes is shorted across the internal conductors and should cause the GFCI (Ground fault circuit interrupter) receptacle to stop working immediately.
 Normally you would hear a mild click sound and the “Reset” button might pop out a little.
-NOTE: Text links below go to applicable products Amazon.
+NOTE: Some text links below go to applicable products Amazon.
 As an Amazon Associate I earn from qualifying purchases.